JalalMalkawi/Visulog/README.md

     - which can be used to see the importance of the work
 - The number of modified lines since the beginning of the project
     - Used for similar reason
-- Average number of modified lines per day
+- Average number of modified lines per day (include in the advanced analysis)
     - It allows you to have an idea of the speed of the project's growth

 - The number of commits per day & per month
     - Used to compare when there are more commits

 - The number of commits per hour
     - To inspect at which hour is there more commits, independently of the day : indirectly, it informs when collaborators are more efficiency.

-- ...
-- ...

 - The number of authors
     - More authors implies a more important project
 - The number of commits per author
     - It informs of the authors' names, and the importance of their contributions in the project

-- The number of the daily average commits per author
+- The number of modified lines per day (include in the advanced analysis)
-    - Useful to have a better view about the proportion of an author contribution, during the time -
+    - Useful to have a better view about the daily contribution of the team
+- The number of modified lines per author (include in the advanced analysis)
+  - To see the contribution of each author in the code
+- The number of modified lines per author per day(include in the advanced analysis)
+    - To see the daily contribution of each author in the code
 ## Already existing similar tools

 - [gitstats](https://pypi.org/project/gitstats/)